MicrosoftDocs/azure-devops-docs/docs/pipelines/packages/maven.md

 ---
-title: Use Maven artifact feeds | Azure Artifacts
+title: Use Maven artifact feeds
+titleSuffix: Azure Artifacts
 description: Learn about how you can use Maven artifacts with Azure Artifacts or Team Foundation Server (TFS). ms.prod: devops ms.technology: devops-artifacts